How does my theory of sunlight come into play when considering the seasons?

 Let us assume that the Earth’s diameter is about 1/100th that of the Sun’s, and that the Earth is about 1,000 Earth diameters away from the Sun.

-With the Earth being so relatively tiny and far away from the Sun, any photons emerging in straight lines (lines parallel to the Sun-Earth centerline we’ve imagined) from the Sun would miss the Earth entirely.
+With the Earth being so relatively tiny and far away from the Sun, any photons emerging in straight lines (lines parallel to the Sun-Earth centerline we’ve imagined) from near the sun’s edges would miss the Earth entirely.

 But let us imagine that photons are emerging from the Sun in all directions.
 From each tiny surface area of the Sun, even at the edges, there will be photons emerging at angles which will allow them to hit the Earth.
 Let us call each of these tiny surface areas of the Sun, “patches.”
-Each patch emits photons in all directions, but the paths of those lucky few heading toward Earth (“lucky,” for as far as we know, they are among the very few photons of the Universe which get to become a part of LIFE for a time)– but as I was saying, the paths of these Earth-destined photons will form the shape of a cone… a very narrow cone, with its top at the patch on the Sun and its tiny base on the Earth, and with the measurement of the base equaling one earth diameter.
+Each patch emits photons in all directions, but the paths of those lucky few heading toward Earth (“lucky,” for as far as we know, they are among the very few photons of the Universe which get to become a part of LIFE for a time) will form the shape of a cone… a very narrow cone, with its top at the patch on the Sun and its tiny base on the Earth, and with the measurement of the base equaling one earth diameter.
 So, we are imagining a cone a thousand times taller than it is wide.

 Now let us think about the edges of the Sun (from the Earth’s perspective).
 Photons arriving from the edges of the Sun are no less “direct” than photons arriving from the center of the Sun.
 Sure, the angle of the edges off the centerline from Earth to Sun may be, say, 45 degrees, but to the photon, it’s still a straight line.
 There is nothing “indirect” or weakening about a photon making a straight light toward the Earth.